arthur-thuy/LLM-virtual-pretesting/docs/prompt_template.md

     "Inspect the following new multiple-choice question:\n"
     "{question_text}\n\n"  # TODO: insert actual question
-    "How would the student of level {student_level_group} answer this question? " "Think about how the student level relates to the question difficulty. " "You can answer incorrectly, if that is what the student is likely to do for this question. "
+    "How would the student of level {student_level_group} answer this question? " "Think about how the student level, skills, and misconceptions relate to the question difficulty and what mistakes the student is likely to make. "
+    "You can answer incorrectly, if that is what the student is likely to do for this question. "
     # TODO: add the JSON formatting instructions here
 )